caltechlibrary/newt/README.md

 # Newt

+Newt project is a collection of tools providing a rapid web application development platform for libraries, archives and museums.
+The collection of commands focuses on using "off the shelf"  micro services combined with a web application composition via a YAML file.
+Newt provides the following commands.

-Newt is an experimental [microservice](https://en.wikipedia.org/wiki/Microservices) designed for working with other "off the shelf" microservices.
-The primary purpose of Newt is to function as a localhost data router between a data source and rendering engine.
-The goal of the project is to create a rapid development platform through existing microservices targetting web applications suitable for libraries, archives, colleges and museums.
-The name "Newt" comes from the phrase "new take".
+- [newt](newt.1.md) is an experimental [micro service](https://en.wikipedia.org/wiki/microservices) designed for working with other "off the shelf" micro services.
+The primary purpose is to function as a localhost data router between a data source and rendering engine.
+It can also function as a static file server when development an application

-Newt comes with three commands. [newt](newt.1.md) is a web service it is designed to sit behind your favorite web server (e.g. Apache 2, NginX) and route requests from the browser to a data source (e.g. JSON API) and optionally take the result and run it through rendering engined (e.g. Pandoc running in server mode).  [newtmustache](newtmustache.1.md) is a Pandoc server inspired microsevice based implementing a Mustache template rendering engine. [newtpg](newtpg.1.md) is a command line program designed to generate SQL used bootstrap a JSON API built with PostgREST and Postgres.
-Combined `newt` and `newtpg`  saves you from building yet another middleware microservice.
-Instead your development time is focused instead on three areas.
+- [newtmustache](newmustache.1.md) is a extremely light weigth [Mustache](https://mustache.github.io/) template rendering engine inspired by Pandoc server
+- [newtpg](newtpg.1.md) is a command line program designed to generate SQL used bootstrap a JSON API built with PostgREST and Postgres.
+Combined `newt` and `newtpg`  saves you from building yet another middleware micro service
+- **newtform** (planned but not prototyped) is a web form generator mathcing the SQL generated for the JSON API

+## Why rapid development tools?
+Why Newt?

+The promise of modern [RAD](https://en.wikipedia.org/wiki/Rapid_application_development "Rapid Application Development") tools is a faster development cycle delivering a minimal viable application sooner.
+The RAD system accomplishes this by code generation taking a splecification (a.k. configuration file) and rendering the code described.
+The system eases development by providing either a simple highlevel configuration language or a GUI that generated the application code.
+Often a RAD system will include GUI building tools as well along with a means of hooking up the GUI elements to specific actions.
+In the past these systems tended to be propriary and often required developer specialization to use it.

+Newt is a lightweight set of RAD tools.
+They all use the same configuration langauge, [YAML](https://en.wikipedia.org/wiki/YAML).
+Why YAML?
+Must developers and even some none developers already know it.
+The Newt specific aspects of YAML are the data structures represented as YAML used by Newt's commands.
+Newt doesn't have a GUI and doesn't provide layout tools.
+The reason if there is lots of software that already does that for web development.
+Instead Newt focuses on composing the conversation between "office the shelf" micro services and static file assets that result in a "web application".
+As a result Newt is very narrowly focused.
+It provides a simple data router that can sit behind a traditional front end web server.
+Typically this is a JSON data source such as that provided by Postgres+PostgREST.
+It includes a lightweight Mustache template engine that accepts a JSON structure and template rendering the result.
+It include a SQL code generator for creating JSON API using Postgres and PostgREST.
+It will include a simple tool for processing the Newt YAML into web forms suitable for including along with your static assets of your application.
+Finally Newt is focus in the application domain of metadata curation for libraries, archives and museums.

+If successful then Newt will assist technically inclined library staff or librarians in standing simple web applications for metadata curation.

+## Where is development time spent?

+With Newt your development time is focused on three areas.

-1. Modeling your data using SQL
+1. Modeling your data in YAML and using that to generate SQL and HTML 5 web forms
-2. Rendering content using simple templates (e.g. Pandoc or Mustache templates)
+2. Rendering content coming from JSON API using simple templates engines (e.g. Pandoc or Mustache templates)
-3. Enhancing the user expereience browser side using HTML5, CSS and if needed JavaScript
+3. Enhancing the user expereience browser side using HTML5, CSS and if needed JavaScript (a.k.a. traditional front end development)

-Newt achieves this division of responsibity through a YAML configuration file that describes your data models and the mapping of requested URL paths to a multistage pipe line of data sources and render engine.
-Data sources are typically JSON API.
-The currently support render engine is Pandoc running as a microservice.
-Newt was inspired by my work with PostgREST and Postgres which allows you to quickly build a fully featured JSON API in the Postgres database using SQL.
-PostgREST+Postgres functions as an "off the shelf" data source.
-Newt is design to work with "off the shelf" JSON data sources so it also works well with Solr, Elasticsearch and Opensearch.
-Support for S3 object stores is in the early planning stages.
+Newt achieves this division of responsibities.
+Newt's YAML file is responsible for describing the data models used by your application and for defining the specific routes used to access your data pipeline.
+Your data pipeline is a small set of micro services.
+In Newt's protype I've used Postgres and PostgREST to provide a JSON data source and Pandoc running in server mode for a template rendering engine.
+The generative tools that come with Newt provide the means to render the SQL needed to setup Postgres and PostgREST as well as generating HTML/Markdown for your web forms interacting with the JSON API data source.

-## Steps to build an a Newt web application
+## Example steps to demonstrate building with Newt

 The following example describes using PostgREST+Postgres to provide a JSON API, Pandoc server as your render engine and Newt to serve static content and route requests to the JSON API and render engine.

 1. Create a directory/folder for your project and change into that directory (setup version control if desired)
 2. Create a Newt configuration file describing the models and routes your application will need
 3. Use `newtpg` and the Newt configuration file to generate SQL to bootstrap your PostgREST+Postgres JSON service
+4. Use `newtform` to render HTML/Markdown of your applications' web forms

+At this point you should have a skeleton of your application working.
+The following are iterative steps you use to refine your application.

-4. Add/update your initial SQL data models and test inside Postgres (psql works nicely for this)
+1. Add/update your initial SQL data models and test inside Postgres (psql works nicely for this)
-5. Add/update the routes in the routes section of the YAML configuration file if needed
+2. Add/update the routes in the routes section of the YAML configuration file if needed
-6. Add/update any Pandoc templates, HTML, CSS and JavaScript as needed for your application
+3. Add/update any Pandoc templates, HTML, CSS and JavaScript as needed for your application
-7. (re)start PostgREST and `newt` then test with your web browser
+4. (re)start PostgREST and `newt` then test with your web browser

-You repeat steps 4 through 7.
-This is where your application development time is spent.
-As your data models in Postgres stablize your focus as a developer can then shift naturally to providing an effective human facing experience working primarily with the templates and static web assets.

-With Newt there's no more writing middleware, no need to reach for an ORM, not even a need to send JavaScript to the browser unless you choose to.
-Newt routes the request so you can focus on modeling your data in SQL and content presentation via Pandoc templates and static web assets.
+These steps repeat and are you spend most of your application development time.
+Notice that each of the steps are focused on a specific area of your application.
+Step one, improving your data modeling and data management.
+Step two refining the selection of URLs your application responds to.
+Step three Is were we start front end development by taking the JSON data and rendering it into HTML.
+It is here where you can also augment the HTML produced by the template engine to do more browser side.
+The least step refreshes your development view of your application by reloading the JSON API and data router.
+This is easily done via a shell script.

 ## What about security, single sign-on, integration with websites or services?

-The `newt` is a simple microservice providing data routing based on its configuration at startup.
+The `newt` command is a simple micro service providing data routing based on its configuration at startup.
 It's a team player.
 At many universities, colleges, research libraries, archives and museums there is an existing single sign-on mechanism like Shibboleth running along with Apache 2 or NginX web servers.
 Newt would run behind those services via reverse proxy.
-Newt itself doesn't know about users, it only routes data.
+Newt itself doesn't know about users, it knows about routing requests.
 Newt after reading the configuration file doesn't maintain state.
-While the log output can contain identifiable information (e.g. IP address of request) or the JSON data source could contain sensitive information Newt doesn't retaining it.
+While the log output may contain identifiable information (e.g. IP address of request) or the JSON data source could contain sensitive information Newt doesn't retaining it.
 It just routes the data and gets out of the way.

 A typical `newt` production setup might look like this